-About WriteFest 2021, an academic writing month that has run for the last three years.
+About WriteFest 2023, an academic writing month that has run for the last four years.

 What is WriteFest?

-During November 2021, the Institute for Academic Development run's WriteFest, a local contribution to this academic writing month, with the aim of bringing people together to raise awareness and celebrate academic writing.
+During November 2023, the Institute for Academic Development run WriteFest, a local contribution to this academic writing month, with the aim of bringing people together to raise awareness and celebrate academic writing.

 The festival aims to provide protected time and space for writing to help you to: